 Languages spoken: English and Urdu

 A Nurse Practitioner is an advanced practice nurse who provided general and preventative care to both children and adults.

-She is a new type of nurse with skills that cut across the role of Doctor and Nurse.
+They are a new type of nurse with skills that cut across the role of Doctor and Nurse.
 We believe this will improve the range of services we can offer, in dealing with common illnesses such as cough, common cold, hey fever and skin rashes.

-She can provide telephone advice and undertake chronic disease management;
+The nurse practitioner can provide telephone advice and undertake chronic disease management;

 The practice Phlebotomist is available every day with both morning and afternoon appointments for all blood testing.